Rent self catering cabin Hamragil and explore the most spectacular waterfalls of North Iceland

-The north of Iceland has numerous natural attractions as well, which are far less crowded.
-In this article I would like to introduce three of Iceland’s most beautiful waterfalls, all of which are easily accessible from our vacation home Hamragil located between town Akureyri and lake Myvatn in the north of Iceland.
+Iceland is known for the distinct waterfalls and the waterfalls are legendary.
+In Iceland it is estimated about 10,000 waterfalls throughout the country.
+You will find many beautiful waterfalls in North Iceland; The most powerful waterfall in Europe, waterfall connected to Christianity in Iceland, waterfalls framed with basaltic columns and other stunning waterfalls.
+In this article I would like to introduce 6 of Iceland’s most beautiful waterfalls, all of which are accessible from our vacation home Hamragil located between town Akureyri and lake Myvatn in the north of Iceland.

-Aldeyjarfoss in the Icelandic highlands
+Aldeyjarfoss – basalt columns waterfall in the Icelandic highlands

-Aldeyjarfoss is much less known and therefore less visited.
+Aldeyjarfoss waterfall in Skjálfandafljót river in North-Iceland is one of the most beautiful waterfalls in that river, and the waterfall is framed with long, natural basaltic columns.
 Its location at the northern end of the Sprengisandur Highland Route requires a few kilometers drive on a gravel road.
 As a rule, Aldeyjarfoss can also be easily reached by normal vehicles.
 From holiday home Hamragil take the same route as to Goðafoss.
 Along ring road number 1 to the east, then turn right onto Sprengisandur highland route.
 At the last farm in the valley, a couple of kilometers from the waterfall, the normal road ends and the highland trail takes over.
 In winter, access to the waterfall may not be possible and a short hike may be necessary.

-Dettifoss – the most powerful waterfall in Europe
+Dettifoss – most powerful waterfall in Europe

 At Dettifoss, the water of the Jökulsá á Fjöllum river plunges down over 45 metres.
 About 1 km above Dettifoss, the Selfoss waterfall is worth a visit.
 2 km below Dettifoss is another attractive waterfall, Hafragilsfoss.